mkomo/mkgeo-gallery/buffalo-properties/README.md

 non-house space on lot (percentage on a white to green scale) garage map map of houses w/more than 5br

-## TODO Future work
-* download extra sites for multi-site properties?
-* Analyze weird straight lines on west side in bitmap map.
-Are these old right of ways that were later made properties?
-* Assessed price per lot sqft (total land assessment divided by acreage)
-* Assessment percentile relative to other properties with same use.

 categorical map with 1fa homes, schools and green space highlighted
 filter: categorical map with only 1fa homes, schools and greenspace